Department of Miscellaneous Weapons Development: Projects

 DMWD was responsible for a number of devices of varying practicality and success, many of which were based on solid-fuel rocket propulsion.
-As might be expected of a small, dynamic and highly experimental group, their efforts have mixed results, notable among which were the Panjandrum rocket-propelled beach defence demolition weapon and Hajile, a rocket-powered alternative to parachutes for dropping materiel.
+As might be expected of a small, dynamic and highly experimental group, their efforts had mixed results, notable among which were the Panjandrum rocket-propelled beach defence demolition weapon and Hajile, a rocket-powered alternative to parachutes for dropping materiel.

 A scheme to camouflage bodies of water, used as navigation markers by bombers, was undertaken by a group named the "Kentucky Minstrels".
 It involved spreading coal dust from a ship, ironically named HMS Persil.
 The scheme failed due to the actions of the wind and tides, but did produce some confusion when the coal-covered waters were mistaken for tarmac in the blackout.

 The most successful and significant developments of the department included the Hedgehog anti-submarine weapon and Squid anti-submarine mortar, as well as the Holman Projector, the development of an Army anti-aircraft rocket battery designed to be mountable on naval vessels, and the system of degaussing used to protect ships against magnetic mines.
 Above all, it played an important role in developing parts of the Mulberry harbour used in the D-Day landings.